ydavidchen/gcp-mle-outline/README.md

 2. ML Model Development
 3. ML in Production

-Section 2 should be familiar to most of the target audience, thus only includes only the relevant topics but not details.
-I recommend referencing the [scikit-learn User Guide](https://scikit-learn.org/stable/user_guide.html) and [Keras Developer Guides](https://keras.io/guides/), your favorite
+In particular, Section 2 should be familiar to most of the target audience, and thus it only includes only the relevant topics but not details.

+I highly recommend referencing the [scikit-learn User Guide](https://scikit-learn.org/stable/user_guide.html) and [Keras Developer Guides](https://keras.io/guides/) as needed.

 ## Releases